-Ever wonder why one shipper chooses a carrier over another, or opts to use a 3pL?
-Choosing to align with a carrier or a 3pL will play a large part in the success of your company.
+When it comes to transportation decision-making in supply chain management, there are many options.
+Ever wonder why one shipper chooses a carrier over another or opts to use a 3PL?
+Choosing to align with a carrier or a 3PL will play a large part in the success of your company.
 When evaluating transportation partners, the scope and market area of the product should be considered.
 Selection based on cost alone could result in diminishing marginal returns in the long run.

-Work closely with a carrier to meet your transportation requirements.
+Work closely with a carrier to meet your transportation requirements

-This will give shippers the opportunity to understand the factors involved in ensuring your product in handled accordingly and arrives on time.
+This will give shippers the opportunity to understand the factors involved in ensuring your product is handled accordingly and arrives on time.
 Remember, with transportation comes many limitations.
 For example, Ontario’s Ministry of Transportation regulations, driver shortage and rising input costs are just a few of many factors carriers are juggling on a daily basis.

 Most shippers have a large scope of products to meet many markets across North America.
-In this case, evaluating the service of a 3pL partner would be to your company’s advantage.
+In this case, evaluating the service of a 3PL partner would be to your company’s advantage.

 When considering a 3PL, look at the carrier selection process and carrier turn over rate for the best selection